Noamsachartov/Tableau/README.md

 # Tableau

-Computer Display only, Do not responsive!
+priority to watch with the computer.

 The Projects made at Tableau desktop
-To view my Tableau profile click --> https://public.tableau.com/profile/noam.sachartov#!/ Also you more thern welcome to check out my other project :)
+To view my Tableau profile click --> https://public.tableau.com/profile/noam.sachartov#!/ Also you more then welcome to check out my other project :)

 Thank you for visitng
 Noam sachartov